prebid/prebid-server/docs/developers/configuration.md

 ## GDPR

 ### `gdpr.enabled`
-Boolean value that determines if GDPR processing is enabled.
+Boolean value that determines if GDPR processing for TCF signals is enabled.
 Defaults to `true`.
 <details>
   <summary>Example</summary>
   <p>